 The uniform settlement occurs due to low SBC of soil, consolidation of soil, moisture change in soil for the complete area, etc. The characteristics of the uniform settlement are that it has a very low effect on structural integrity.

-However, the utilities connected piping, sewer lines, conduits, cables, etc. are disturbed due to the changed elevation of the structure.
+However, the utilities connected to piping, sewer lines, conduits, cables, etc., are disturbed due to the changed elevation of the structure.
 This leads to twisting, cutting, leakage, etc., and hence costs money to repair.